-If you are upgrading from an earlier version of Mixbus it is advisable to keep your previous version of Mixbus installed on your computer in the event you need to revisit old sessions.
+If you are upgrading from an earlier version of Mixbus (v2.x or v3.x) it is advisable to keep your previous version of Mixbus installed on your computer in the event you need to revisit old sessions.
 It is possible that opening a session created with a previous version of Mixbus may lose some functionality.

-To install Mixbus, download and double-click the .dmg archive to unzip it.
+To install Mixbus, download and double-click the .dmg archive (Mixbus\Intel\4.0.dmg or similar).
 Drag the Mixbus icon to your Applications folder (or anywhere that you like to store your applications; Mixbus doesn't care which folder it is started from).
 If you would like Mixbus to be shown in the Dock, then you should drag Mixbus from your selected location to the Dock.